 With the thresholds mentioned above, 12,158 sequences from the 487,021 of the input library were present in the final sort 6 using LC3B.
 Among these sequences, clones were further classified as high-enriching binders if the average z-score over sorts 4-6 was greater than or equal to 1.70.
 The z-score was defined as z = (X-μ)σ where X is the ER of the given peptide in sorti and μ and σ are the mean and standard deviation for the distribution of ER values for all peptides in sorti.
 The threshold of 1.70 was chosen based on BLI affinity measurements to minimize the number of false positive clones (Figure 2B).
-Z-scores for each clone that reached sort 6 can be found in Supplemental File.
+Z-scores for each clone that reached sort 6 can be found in Supplemental File 4.

-Three scoring metrics were used to assess the behavior of clones in the LC3B LDS* sort: (1) the ER using clones that enriched through sort 5 (ER5) was calculated across all three LC3B LDS* enrichment sorts.
-(2) ER5 was used to compare peptide enrichment between canonical sort 6 and LDS* sort 1 to identify clones that may bind non-LDS sites.
+Three scoring metrics were used to assess the behavior of clones in the LC3B LDS* sort: (1) the ER using clones that enriched through sort 5 (ER5) was calculated across all three LC3B LDS* enrichment sorts and their trajectories throughout the three-rounds were analyzed manually.
+(2) ER5 was used to compare peptide enrichment between canonical sort 6 (ER6/ER5) and LDS* sort 1 (ER LDS*1/ER5).
+Promising clones were identified that may bind non-LDS sites by selecting for those that were enriched in ER LDS*1/ER5 and depleted in ER6/ER5.
 (3) The ratio of clone frequencies in the binding versus non-binding gate (B/NB) was calculated for each LDS* sort and canonical sort 6.
-Top-scoring clones for each metric were measured for binding to LC3B and LC3B LDS* with BLI.
-Validated peptides scored highly across all three metrics and are indicated in bold in Supplemental File X.
+Clones that continually enriched in the B/NB ratio indicated they were being selected for binding to LC3B LDS*.
+Top-scoring clones for each metric were manually selected and measured for binding to LC3B and LC3B LDS* with BLI.
+Validated peptide binders scored highly across all three metrics.
+All LDS* enrichment data and associated metrics can be found in Supplemental File 5

 Identification of Previously Reported Interaction Partners of LC3B